anup-cloudguru/foundational-linux-training-projects/01_Setup_VirtualBox.md

 This chapter covers the steps to download and install VirtualBox on your system as part of the lab setup for learning Linux basics.

 ## Step-by-Step Instructions
-1. Go to the <a href="https://www.virtualbox.org/wiki/Downloads" target="_blank">VirtualBox website</a> and download the installer for your operating system.
+1. Go to the [VirtualBox website](https://www.virtualbox.org/wiki/Downloads) and download the installer for your operating system.
 2. Run the installer and follow the on-screen instructions to complete the installation.
 3. Verify the installation by launching VirtualBox and checking the version.